Tags: ExplosiaFX Source Tag

 The tag's interface looks like this:

-If you click the little black arrow next to the labels, additional parameters are made available.
+If the source is an object other than X-Particles emitter, a little arrow is seen next to the various parameters.
+If you click the arrow additional parameters are made available.
 In the above screenshot, only those for smoke are shown, but they are identical for the other four parameters.

 These additional parameters are: